basho/basho_docs/content/riak/kv/2.1.4/developing/usage/search.md

 The examples in this document will presume the default.
 You can read more about creating custom schemas in [Search Schema][usage search schema], which you'll likely want to use in a production environment.

-Next, you must create a named Solr index through Riak Search.
+Next, you must create a named Solr index through Riak search.
 This index represents a collection of similar data that you connect with to perform queries.
 When creating an index, you can optionally provide a schema.
 If you do not, the default schema will be used.
 Here we'll `curl` create an